The Clean Coasts Project & Nuh Dutty Up Jamaica

 The Clean Coasts Project (CCP) began as a partnership between the Tourism Enhancement Fund (TEF) and the Jamaica Environment Trust (JET).
 Launched in 2014, Phase I included:

 - Launch of the Nuh Dutty Up Jamaica public education campaign in February 2015.

 - Marine conservation themed field trips for over 580 students from secondary schools in Ocho Rios, Montego Bay and Negril.

 - 16 underwater cleanups at eight sites in Ocho Rios, Montego Bay and Negril.

 - Construction of a Debris Containment Boom to collect garbage at the mouth of the South Gully in Montego Bay.
 This first boom is a pilot to test the approach.
 It is regularly cleared by the Montego Bay Marine Park, CCP’s local partner.

 - A research day and competition targeted at Tourism Action Clubs (TACs) was hosted in Kingston on Earth Day, April 22, 2015.
 The event featured seven TACs mounting displays of their research projects on where Jamaica’s waste ends up after it is thrown away – Where the Waste Goes.

-In July 2015 JET signed a new grant agreement for J$60 million to extend the Clean Coasts Project until June 2016.
+In July 2015 JET signed a new grant agreement to extend the Clean Coasts Project until June 2016.
 CCP Phase II built on the success of the first phase: